County of Conviction: Los Angeles

 Shortly after midnight on November 30, 1991, four teenagers returned from a double date.
 As they walked up the stairs to the house, a white Cadillac driven by Claude Davis pulled up and Howard Holt got out of the passenger side of the car.
-He was wearing a knee-length black jacket and a stocking mask that covered both his face and neck.
-He stood about thirty feet away from the group and opened fire on the teenagers.
+Howard was wearing a knee length black jacket and a stocking mask that covered both his face and neck.
+He stood about 30 feet away from the group and opened fire on them.
 Howard, in a fit of road rage, was retaliating against the teenagers who had cut them off.
-Howard then jumped back into the car and Claude sped off, tires screeching, in the direction of the freeway.
+Howard jumped back into the car and Claude sped off, tires screeching, in the direction of the freeway.

 This identification did not make sense given that Q.T. was the driver of the Cadillac, not the passenger.
 Further, Q.T. was wearing a waist length jacket, whereas other witnesses described the jacket as knee or thigh length.
 Nevertheless, over time, this witness became ever more confident in her identification.
-At trial, she exaggerated what she saw, claiming that the shooter stood only eight feet away from her and, despite being showered with bullets, she stood up in a moment of strength and glory and looked the shooter directly in the eyes.
+At trial, she exaggerated what she saw, claiming that the shooter stood only eight feet away from her and, despite being showered with bullets, she stood and looked the shooter directly in the eyes.
 She claimed she clearly could see him through the stocking mask even though it distorted his facial features.

-After his conviction, it was not long before Q.T.’s appellate attorney discovered who the true culprit was – Howard Holt.
-Howard had just been convicted of a number of similar shootings that happened around the same time and, indeed, he drove a white Cadillac.
-Howard confessed to the appellate attorney and to the Judge Hoff.
-Judge Hoff reversed Q.T.’s conviction, noting that it was now clear Q.T. was innocent.
+After his conviction, Q.T.’s appellate attorney discovered that the true culprit was Howard Holt.
+Howard had just been convicted of a number of similar shootings that happened around the same time, and, he drove a white Cadillac.
+Howard confessed to the appellate attorney and to Judge Hoff, who reversed Q.T.’s conviction, noting that it was now clear Q.T. was innocent.

-This good news lasted only minutes.
 The Los Angeles County District Attorney appealed the exoneration and won on appeal.
 The Court of Appeal determined that Howard’s confession could have been presented at Q.T.’s trial and, therefore, Q.T. was precluded from bringing it to the trial judge’s attention after he was convicted.
-Further, the Court of Appeal determined, despite overwhelming physical and scientific evidence to the contrary, that witness identification of Q.T. was strong.
+Further, the Court of Appeal determined, despite overwhelming physical and scientific evidence to the contrary, that eyewitness identification of Q.T. was strong.

 On federal review, a federal judge noted that his hands were tied and he could not reverse Q.T.’s conviction because there were no “legal avenues to do so.”
 The judge expressed serious concern over whether Q.T. committed the crime and suggested that Q.T. specifically apply for a pardon from the governor.

-The California Innocence Project became involved in Q.T.’s case and commenced an investigation into his claim of innocence.
-In doing so, the California Innocence Project tracked down the getaway driver, Claude Davis, who confessed to driving Howard around that night.
-The California Innocence Project tracked down the identifying witness, who has expressed doubts about her identification of Q.T.
+The California Innocence Project (CIP) became involved in Q.T.’s case and commenced an investigation into his claim of innocence.
+In doing so, CIP tracked down the getaway driver, Claude Davis, who confessed to driving Howard around that night, and found the identifying witness, who has expressed doubts about her identification of Q.T.